bluesillybeard/Pinc/readme.md

     - a large portion of the API is not implemented yet
 - the API is highly variable for the forseeable future
     - Give me your suggestions - the API is VERY incomplete and I don't know what's missing!
-- the project desparately needs contributors
+- the project desparately needs contributors - see [contribution guide](contribute.md)
-    - there are so many TODOs all over the place.
-Anyone willing to help is welcome!
-Just search for instances of the string "TODO" in the repo and you're basically guaranteed to find something relatively simple to get yourself started as a contributor.

 Pinc's current API is fundamentally incompatible with multithreading.
-If you are building a new project with Pinc, design around that constraint.
-If you are integrating Pinc into an existing project with multithreaded rendering, you're probably making a mistake.

 ## How to get started
 - Get Zig (this is tested on zig master but it might work on older versions)